 Aviation accidents and incidents

-Over the last 10 years business aviation safety has improved immensely.
-During the same period, the entire aviation industry has been subject to a number of equipment, avionics and procedural requirements designed to reduce accidents.
+In the last 10 years, business aviation safety has improved dramatically.
+During this period, the entire industry has been the subject of numerous equipment and procedural requirements intended to reduce accidents.
 But have these requirements indeed improved safety or were they just financial, maintenance and procedural headaches for the thousands of operators who were forced to comply?